Skip to main content

 Overview

-Houdini supports three core routing strategies plus a fixed rate variant for standard swaps.
+Houdini supports three core routing strategies — private, standard, and DEX — plus two options that apply on top of CEX routing: fixed rate and reverse quotes.
 You can choose to support one, multiple, or all routing types in your integration.

 Routing Strategy Comparison